rubyworks/tapout/TAP-YJ.md

 but implementation has not been completed.
 It serves as reminder to developers to write a missing test.

-### tally
+### counts

-The footer MUST provide a tally for all status categories.
-This is like `count` but broken down into status groups.
+The footer MUST provide counts for all status categories and the total.
+This is like `count` in the suite entry but broken down into status groups.

 ### time